-The Curandero: a look into folkloric healing in Mexico
+The Curandero: A look into folkloric healing in Mexico

 Traditional medicine has existed for hundreds of years before modern medicine emerged.
 Even the World Health Organization (WHO) recognizes the importance of traditional, alternative, and herbal medicines.

-Unfortunately, traditional medicine is commonly undermined by the conventional medical community.
 However, unique medical needs are bringing these practices to the forefront again.
 Many global citizens lack access to conventional medicine, but traditional medicine can play a crucial preventative and accessible role for these communities.

 How They Emerged